Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Experiment

-Among the baseline models, BERT \cite{Devlin19bert} is the only one that utilizes text features without propagation structures.
-GLAN, SMAN, and SBAG use additional user information in the constructed heterogeneous graphs.
-Other competitors, along with our KPG, do not use any user information, but only the propagation graphs in rumor detection.
-Following \cite{bian2020bigcn, wei2021ebgcn, he21rdea, sun22gacl}, we adopt Accuracy (Acc.) and $F_1$-measure ($F_1$) for each class as evaluation metrics, and we randomly split the datasets into five parts to conduct 5-fold cross-validation to obtain the final results.
-For each dataset, we use the same data split on all methods for fair comparison.
+\textbf{Baselines. } We compare KPG with twelve state-of-the-art baselines, including BERT, RvNN, BiGCN, EBGCN, RDEA, GACL, TrustRD, SMG, AdaSNN, DCE-RD, GLAN, SMAN, and SBAG.
+Detailed descriptions of these baselines can be found in Appendix \ref{sec:dataset-baseline}.

-\header \textbf{Remark.} Note that the batch-wise averaging approach is used in several baselines \cite{bian2020bigcn, wei2021ebgcn, he21rdea, sun22gacl, liu2023trustrd}.
-However, this approach can lead to performance variance, particularly when the final batch is smaller than the others.
-For instance, consider a 110-record dataset with batch size 100, the accuracy is 0.8 for the first batch and 0.9 for the second batch.
-The batch-wise averaging yields a result of 0.85, obviously skewed to the smaller second batch.
-To ensure a stable and reliable evaluation, we exclude the batch-wise averaging for all baselines.
-Instead, we calculate the average accuracy across all data points in each epoch, mitigating any impact from variations in the final batch size.
+\header \textbf{Metrics and evaluation protocol. } We adopt Accuracy (Acc.) and micro $F_1$ score ($F_1$) for each class as our evaluation metrics.
+Notice that several baselines \cite{bian2020bigcn, wei2021ebgcn, he21rdea, sun22gacl, liu2023trustrd} utilize a batch-wise averaging approach.
+However, this may introduce performance variance, particularly when the final batch is smaller than the others.
+For example, consider a dataset with 110 records and a batch size of 100.
+If the accuracy for the first batch is 0.8 and for the second batch is 0.9, the batch-wise averaging yields a result of 0.85, obviously skewed by the smaller second batch.
+To ensure a reliable evaluation, we calculate the average accuracy across all batches in each epoch, mitigating any impact from variations in the final batch size.

-\header \textbf{Parameter Setting. } We set the maximum step of the key propagation graph generation equal to $\tau$ times the median size of the original graphs in each dataset, and we utilize grid search to set $\tau$ from $\{2^1, 2^2, 2^3\}$.
-For Weibo22, considering that the median size of the original graphs is much smaller than the average size, we add an additional choice, $s_{avg}$, to the search list, where $s_{avg}$ is the average size of the original graphs.
-We set the threshold of candidates $\gamma=5$ in CRG.
-We set the maximum step of rollout in ENS to $10$, and the trade-off parameter between two candidate sets $\epsilon=0.8$.
-Our KPG is optimized by Adam algorithm \cite{Kingma14adam}.
-The learning rate is initialized to $5\times10^{-4}$ and gradually decreases during training with a decay rate of $10^{-4}$.
-The dimension of hidden feature vectors in all modules is set to 64, and the batch size is set to 128.